princyiakov/chronic_kidney_disease_progression/README.md

 ## What is Chronic Kidney  Disease

-Chronic kidney disease (CKD) is a condition in which your kidneys gradually lose their ability to help your body remove waste and fluid from your blood.
-When this happens, harmful wastes and fluids begin to build up in your body, making you feel unwell and out of balance.
-Although chronic kidney disease (CKD) is not curable, treatment can help slow its progression, control symptoms and enable you to live a full life.

 Chronic kidney disease (CKD) affects both of your kidneys at the same time.
 While your body gives you two kidneys to help filter waste, one is not a “back-up” for the other.
 They work in unison to cleanse your body.
 When you are